Wage Hour and Overtime

 Contact Your California Wage-Hour and Overtime Attorneys

-When an employer violates your right to fair pay for regular and overtime hours, you need the help of the experienced employment law attorneys of Rafii & Nazarian, LLP.
+When an employer violates your right to fair pay for regular and overtime hours, you need the help of the experienced employment law attorneys at Rafii & Associates, P.C.
 We’ve protected the rights of our clients, recovering more than $100 million in settlements and offers.
 Reach out to us so that we can do the same for you.